CycleMLP: A MLP-like Architecture for Dense Prediction: Experiments

 \subsection{ImageNet-1K Classification}

-In this subsection, we present experimental results on image classification.
-We also conduct extensive ablation studies to understand the proposed \modelname{}.

-\textbf{Settings.} We train our models on the ImageNet-1K dataset~\cite{deng2009imagenet}, which contains 1.2M training images and 50K validation images evenly spreading 1,000 categories.
-We follow the standard practice in the community by reporting the top-1 accuracy on the validation set.
-Our code is implemented based on \texttt{PyTorch}~\cite{NEURIPS2019_9015} framework and heavily relies on the \texttt{timm}~\cite{rw2019timm} repository.
-For apple-to-apple comparison, our training strategy is mostly adopted from DeiT~\cite{touvron2020training}, which includes RandAugment~\cite{cubuk2020randaugment}, Mixup~\cite{zhang2017mixup}, Cutmix~\cite{yun2019cutmix} random erasing~\cite{zhong2020random} and stochastic depth~\cite{huang2016deep}.
-The optimizer is AdamW~\cite{loshchilov2017decoupled} with the momentum of 0.9 and weight decay of 5$\times$10$^{-2}$ by default.
-The cosine learning rate schedule is adopted with the initial value of 1$\times$10$^{-3}$.
-All models are trained for 300 epochs on 8 Tesla V100 GPUs with a total batch size of 1024.

-Further kernel optimization for \shortop{} may bring a faster speed but is beyond the scope of this work.
+The experimental settings for ImageNet classification are mostly from DeiT~\citep{touvron2020training}, Swin~\citep{liu2021Swin}.
+The detailed experimental settings for ImageNet classification can be found in Appendix~\ref{sec:appendix-imagenet}.

 \textbf{Comparison with MLP-like Models.} We first compare \modelname{} with existing MLP-like models and the results are summarized in Table~\ref{tab:imagenet-mlp} and Figure~\ref{fig:flops_acc}.
-The accuracy-FLOPs tradeoff of \modelname{} consistently outperforms existing MLP-like models~\cite{mlp-mixer, resmlp, gmlp, guo2021beyond, yu2021s, hou2021vision} under a wide range of FLOPs, which we attribute to the effectiveness of our \shortop{}.
-Specifically, compared with one of the pioneering MLP work, \textit{i.e.,} gMLP~\cite{gmlp}, \modelname{}-B2 achieves the same top-1 accuracy~(81.6\%) as gMLP-B while reduces more than 3$\times$ FLOPs~(3.9G for \modelname{}-B2 and 15.8G for gMLP-B).
-Furthermore, compared with existing SOTA MLP-like model, \textit{i.e.,} ViP~\cite{hou2021vision}, our model \modelname{}-B5 utilizes only a half FLOPs~(12.3G) as ViP-Large/7~(24.4G, the largest one of ViP family) while maintains the same top-1 accuracy~(83.2\%).
+The accuracy-FLOPs tradeoff of \modelname{} consistently outperforms existing MLP-like models~\citep{mlp-mixer, resmlp, gmlp, guo2021beyond, yu2021s, hou2021vision} under a wide range of FLOPs, which we attribute to the effectiveness of our \shortop{}.
+Specifically, compared with one of the pioneering MLP work, \textit{i.e.,} gMLP~\citep{gmlp}, \modelname{}-B2 achieves the same top-1 accuracy~(81.6\%) as gMLP-B while reducing more than 3$\times$ FLOPs~(3.9G for \modelname{}-B2 and 15.8G for gMLP-B).
+Furthermore, compared with existing SOTA MLP-like model, \textit{i.e.,} ViP~\citep{hou2021vision}, our model \modelname{}-B utilizes less FLOPs~(15.2G) than ViP-Large/7~(24.4G, the largest one of ViP family) while achiving higher top-1 accuracy.

-It is noted that all previous MLP-like models listed in Table~\ref{tab:imagenet-mlp} do not conduct experiments on dense prediction tasks due to the incapability of dealing with variable input scales, which is discussed in Sec~\ref{sec:introduction}.
+It is noted that all previous MLP-like models listed in Table~\ref{tab:imagenet-mlp} do not conduct experiments on dense prediction tasks due to the incapability of dealing with variable input scales, which is discussed in Sec.~\ref{sec:introduction}.
 However, \modelname{} solved this issue by adopting \shortop{}.
-The experimental results on dense prediction tasks are presented in Sec~\ref{sec:coco} and Sec~\ref{sec:ade20k}.
+The experimental results on dense prediction tasks are presented in Sec.~\ref{sec:coco} and Sec.~\ref{sec:ade20k}.